 So, as Gwen Stefani once infamously sung, “What are you waiting for?”

-Hit me up @_benjamingroff if you have other ideas on how to promote your music that you think we should add to the post.
+Hit me up @_benjamingroff if you have other ideas on how to get your music heard or free music promotion ideas that you think we should add to the post.